sdfhasethsrthnsfrth/boats2/README.md

   sudo chmod +777 /path/to/project/directory/*
   ```
 * Make sure your hardrive mounts automatically.
 A tutorial can be found [here](https://www.digikey.fi/fi/maker/tutorials/2022/how-to-connect-a-drive-hddssd-to-a-raspberry-pi-or-other-linux-computers).
-* create a systemd service for the main.py file:
+* create a systemd service for the main.py file (in this case it is called boats.service):
 ```
-sudo nano etc/systemd/system/name_of_service.service
+sudo nano etc/systemd/system/boats.service
 ```
 ```
 [Unit]